appwrite/website/STYLE.md

 ### Diction

+Avoid using possession as it is less welcoming.

+- ✅ read the documentation
+- ✅ the API
+- ❌ read on our documentation
+- ❌ our API

 If you're unsure about which word to use to describe a concept, you shuold look for precedence in the following order.

 1. Appwrite docs